KatherineMichel/digital-commonplace/README.md

 * [Reactive Programming Wikipedia](https://en.wikipedia.org/wiki/Reactive_programming)

 <!--
-https://www.info.ucl.ac.be/~pvr/paradigms.html | Classification of the principal programming paradigms https://www.info.ucl.ac.be/~pvr/VanRoyChapter.pdf | VanRoyChapter.pdf
-Programming concepts Section 4 explains the four most important concepts in programming: records, lexically scoped closures, independence (concurrency), and named state.
+Programming Paradigms for Dummies: What Every Programmer Should Know https://www.info.ucl.ac.be/~pvr/VanRoyChapter.pdf | VanRoyChapter.pdf https://www.info.ucl.ac.be/~pvr/paradigms.html | Classification of the principal programming paradigms Programming concepts Section 4 explains the four most important concepts in programming: records, lexically scoped closures, independence (concurrency), and named state.
 Data abstraction Section 5 explains how to define new forms of data with their operations in a program.
 We show the four kinds of data abstractions: objects and abstract